poeemapm@cytanet.com.cy

 of the Portuguese Republic:

-Maria Jose AVIUEZ NOGUEIRA PINTO
+Maria Jose AVUIEZ NOGUEIRA PINTO

 ‘^^..^■llhe-G^^mnw^’r’-^l^i:^